 A majority of Future Legacies participants will be first-generation college students; therefore, junior mentors play a pivotal role in a participant’s life by providing advice and resources on college and careers that they might not have access to at home.

 Participants attend online college and career workshops.
 The workshop topics are determined based on student’s input such as what college, career, and life skills or information they would like to learn more about.

 Workshops help with college and career preparation.
 The participants will receive insight from professionals and learn about topics that might have not been covered in their school’s curriculum.

 Here are a few past College & Career Workshops:

-Participants join 15-minute online meetings with the Program Officer to evaluate their program participation, answer any questions, and provide program feedback.
+Participants join two online meetings with the Program Officer at the end of each semester to evaluate their program participation, answer any questions, and provide program feedback.

 Progress meetings offer academic and personal support.
 The meetings will help students enhance their communication with the Program Officer, improve their understanding of the program, and feel motivated to continue program participation.

 Future Institute only manages the three program areas mentioned above.
 The CYSP Gold Level requirements are managed by the school coordinators and advisors.